Digital Nomad Tax

 OPINION: Not paying (a lot of) taxes as a digital nomad doesn’t hurt the community

 I’m a tax advisor.
 This basically means that a lot of times I help digital nomads optimize their tax setup.
 This eventually leads to a lower tax burden.
-Some people are of the opinion that this means that you are not paying your fair share and are not contributing to society as you should.

 I want to dedicate a specific post to this.
 This is more my personal opinion and you can of course disagree with the approach I take.